Luc-eng001/Luc-eng001/README.md

-# Hi, Luc Omar Smart here! 👋
+# Hi, Luc Omar S. here! 👋

-I'm a Network Security Engineer with a strong background in Information Technology and a deep focus on cybersecurity and infrastructure protection.
-Backed by industry certifications like *CCNA* and *CompTIA Security+*, I specialize in building secure networks, identifying vulnerabilities, and implementing robust defensive strategies.
+I'm a Cybersecurity Specialist and Network Analyst with hands-on experience in securing IT systems, conducting vulnerability assessments, and writing technical content.
+Certified in CCNA and CompTIA Security+.
+Passionate about ethical hacking, bug bounty hunting, and continuous learning in offensive security.

 ### ✍ Publications & Articles